SpartaHack/SpartaHackIV-Website/README.md

 This is a guide for running a local copy of the SpartaHack Static Site at http://localhost:4200

-**Once set up, only Postgres.app and the rails server need to be on to run the site**

-    rails server

 ### Installation

 ##### Get Node.js and npm